 Did you enjoy the recipe?
 Please leave a 5-star rating in the recipe card below and/or a review in the comments section further down the page.

 - 2 cups italian bread crumbs

-- Use a 1.5 Tbsp disher to portion out balls, and shape them with your hand.
-Set them out on a sheet pan and refrigerate for at least 2 hours (and up to overnight), so they don't fall apart when we fry them.
+- Use a 1.5 Tbsp cookie scoop to portion out balls, and shape them with your hand.

 - Set them on a sheet pan and refrigerate for at least 2 hours so they retain their shape while frying.
 Alternatively, you can freeze for 30 minutes, or refrigerate as long as overnight.

 - Set up a breading station with the bread crumbs in one dish and the other two eggs in the other.